Managing a field service business comes with its own set of struggles.

 What Is Jamming?

-First, let us understand what GPS is and how GPS tracking works.
-Currently managed by the U.S. Air Force, GPS is a radio-navigation system that uses the Global Navigation Satellite System (GNSS) network to use time data sent from dozens of satellites in space that are equipped with atomic clocks.
+Currently managed by the U.S. Air Force, GPS is a radio-navigation system that uses the Global Navigation Satellite System (GNSS) network to use time data sent from dozens of satellites in space equipped with atomic clocks.
 Each satellite transmits signals, and the GPS receivers on the earth use these signals to communicate their locations.

 Myths About GPS Jammers

-Most field service reps are aware of the regulations and penalties for using a GPS jamming device to manipulate their location or driving log.
-Yet, GPS jammers are innocently used by some drivers and reps who do not want to be tracked by their managers.
+Most field service reps know the regulations and penalties for using a GPS blocker app to manipulate their location or driving log.
+Yet, some drivers and representatives who do not want to be tracked by their managers use GPS jammers.
 These actions can have a more significant impact.

 #1 The Use of a GPS Jammer Is Exclusive to Rich Criminals